-The European Commission declared in 2007 in its “White paper on Sport” the importance to provide of “Dual Career” training for young sportsmen and sportswomen already in an early stage in order to ensure the reintegration of professional sportspersons into the labour market at the end of their sporting careers.
-According, the European Commission’s study on the training of young sportsmen and sportswomen in Europe reveals that 76 % of the Athletes are concerned about making the transition from sport to education or a professional career.
-Only 10 % of Athletes from the A2B study survey (Athletes-To-Business, March 2011, on behalf of the European Commission) took part in a career program.
+The European Commission declared in 2007 in its “White paper on Sport” the importance to provide of “Dual Career” training for young sportsmen and sportswomen already in an early stage in order to ensure the reintegration of professional sportspersons into the labor market at the end of their sporting careers.
+The European Commission’s study on the training of young sportsmen and sportswomen in Europe reveals that 76 % of the athletes are concerned about making the transition from sport to education or a professional career.
+Only 10 % of athletes from the A2B study survey (Athletes-To-Business, March 2011, on behalf of the European Commission) took part in a career program.
 Athletes are often even not aware of existing initiatives or there are no programmes available or interesting to them.
-The strategy is that Dual Career approaches should counteract this restraints and troubles.
+Dual Career approaches should counteract this restraints and troubles.

 According to international research, one-third of all participants between the ages of 10 and 17 withdraw from sports each year as they consider that sport takes up too much of their time and prevents them from pursuing other things in life (e.g. to study).
 More efforts therefore need to be made to coordinate and support athletes’ dual careers to keep talented young people in sports and educational systems and make them aware of the benefits of a dual career.
 This process will enhance the responsibility of young athletes while making them aware of the benefits of a dual career.
 There is no single model to be recommended on how to include all related policy domains in the dual career framework, nor can it be said which sector should take the lead in this coordination process.

 In terms of dual career, Lithuanian and Estonian athletes face a lacking awareness, information and education.
-More than this, coaches, sport clubs and even the parents are putting a lot of pressure on young athletes for top results, but nobody thinks what those athletes will do at the end of their career or in case of injury which prevents them to continue a sport career.
+More than this, coaches, sport clubs and even the parents are putting a lot of pressure on young athletes for top results, but nobody thinks what those athletes will do at the end of their career or in case of injury which prevents them from continuing a sport career.

 This project will focus on the priority of supporting the implementation of EU policy documents in the field of sport and other relevant policy areas such as Council resolutions and conclusions, guidelines, action and work plans, strategies, etc. (e.g. EU Guidelines on Dual Careers of Athletes, European Union Work Plan for Sport, European Commission’s Study on the training of young sportsmen and sportswomen in Europe, Council conclusions on entrepreneurship in education and training, etc.).

-The aim of the SUPPORT project is to disclose a theoretical framework of dual career policies, which will provide a sound theoretical basis for dual career practical actions and program.
+The aim of the SUPPORT project – to disclose a theoretical framework of dual career policies, which would provide a sound theoretical basis for dual career practical actions and program.

-Target group of the SUPPORT project is young and mature professional athletes who have chosen sports as their main career goal.
+Target group of the SUPPORT project – professional athletes who have chosen sports as their main career goal.